spjuhel/BoARIO/src/docs/source/boario-events.rst

 Affected sectors and sector damage distribution
 ============================================================

-Affected sectors are defined by the ``"aff-sectors" : [list of affected sectors]`` key:value pair.
+Affected sectors are defined by the ``"aff_sectors" : [list of affected sectors]`` key:value pair.
 The list has to contain valid sector names in the MRIO used.
 It is also possible to replace the list by the ``"all"`` value, if all sectors are considered impacted.

 As different events (as well as contexts) may affect different sectors differently, it is possible to define how damages are distributed along the impacted sectors by either of the following:

-1. Setting ``"dmg-distrib-sectors-type"`` to ``"gdp"``, damages are distributed along the impacted sectors proportionally to their GDP contribution.
+1. Setting ``"dmg_distrib_sectors_type"`` to ``"gdp"``, damages are distributed along the impacted sectors proportionally to their GDP contribution.
-2. Otherwise, setting the ``"dmg-distrib-sectors"`` to a list of decimal values comprised between 0 and 1 and summing to 1, where each value defines the share of the damages distributed to the corresponding sector in the ``"aff-sectors"`` list.
+2. Otherwise, setting the ``"dmg_distrib_sectors"`` to a list of decimal values comprised between 0 and 1 and summing to 1, where each value defines the share of the damages distributed to the corresponding sector in the ``"aff_sectors"`` list.

 .. _reb-sectors-params: